 A stroke not only affects a survivor’s physical health and function, but also mental or psychological health.
 Stroke survivors often experience major life changes, including a loss of function and independence.
-Consequently, survivors may also experience feelings of sadness, grief, frustration, and even anger as they navigate these changes.
+Consequently, survivors may also experience feelings of sadness, grief, frustration, and even anger as they navigate these changes – this is where meditation for stroke recovery comes

 For this reason, psychological care after stroke is an incredibly important aspect of recovery.
-One method that can prove to be beneficial to maximize psychological health and promote stroke recovery is meditation.
+Let’s take a look at how survivors can maximize psychological health and promote stroke recovery is meditation and the benefits.

 The Benefits of Meditation for Stroke Recovery